Atmosic/connectedhomeip/examples/lock-app/atmosic/README.md

 1. Navigate to the example's directory:

-        $ cd examples/lock-app/nrfconnect
+        $ cd examples/lock-app/atmosic

-2. Run the following command to build the example, with _build-target_ replaced with the build target name of the Nordic Semiconductor's kit you own, for example `nrf52840dk_nrf52840`:
+2. Run the following command to build the example, with _build-target_ replaced with the build target name of the Atmosic Technologies' kit you own, for example `ATMEVK-3430e-WQN-2`:

          $ west build -b build-target